cryptopunksnotdead/punks.sandbox/grayscale/README.md

 **Update (August/26, 2021)**

-> An new collection titled "Grayscale Punks" (with an A not an E in the word "Greyscale") was minted two days ago claiming to be the original.
+> A new collection titled "Grayscale Punks" (with an A not an E in the word "Greyscale") was minted two days ago claiming to be the original.
 > Obviously, we have no association with them.
 Be careful!
 >
 > -- [Greyscale Punks, August 28, 2021](https://twitter.com/GreyscalePunks/status/1430752574022500353)